KeithDinh/E-Store/README.md

   - Publishable key is used for frontend and Secret key is used for backend
 - Install stripe package backend
 - Install @stripe/stripe-js @stripe/react-stripe-js packages frontend

+## GENERALS

+- PaymentIntent tracks customer's payment lifecycle, keeping track of any failed payment attempts and ensuring the customer is only charged once.
+Return the PaymentIntent's client secret in the response to finish the payment on the client.